 If you’ve resolved the content, forward (or cc) your email to email@example.com and it will appear as a Dialogue in your Closed Dialogues folder.

 For a more detailed explanation, check out the Email to Dialogue Explained article!

-Let’s Talk! notifications can be recieved through email, within your Let’s Talk! account, and via mobile push notifications (if you have the app installed).
+Let’s Talk! notifications can be received through email, within your Let’s Talk! account, and via mobile push notifications (if you have the app installed).
 Customize notifications to your personal preference, enabling when and how you are notified, whether you are an Owner or Member.

-To set up your notification preferences, simply go into Settings, select Notifications on the left hand navigation.
+To set up your notification preferences, simply go into Settings, select Notifications on the left-hand navigation.
 For more information, check out the Customize My Notifications article.

 By default, the Team Owner is always notified when a new Dialogue is received.
 If the Owner changes, then the new Owner is notified by default.
 If other members on the Dialogue team would like to be notified, they can customize their notification settings.
 To learn more about notification preferences, see Customize My Notifications.

 Only one user can be listed as the Owner for a Dialogue.
 The Owner is responsible for follow-up, including replying or any steps neccessary to resolve the Dialogue.
 The Owner can reassign the Dialogue to another user, as needed, but all activity is tracked on the dialogue timeline.
 To read more on Dialogue management options, check out the aticles under Collaboration Tools.